BUILTNYU/EVQUARIUM/README.md

 2. Prepare Charging Station csv file

     Note: Within each charging station, all the chargers are of the same type (Level 2 or DC Fast).
+If some charging stations have both Level 2 and DC Fast chargers, please seperate each of them as 2 charging stations at the same location.

     Columns: